 Working Holiday Visa

 The working holiday program allows you to travel and/or work in Canada during your stay.
 You are required to be at least 18 years of age, and younger than 30.
-This type of visa can only be applied for once.
-This visa allows you to work in Canada during your holiday, allowing you to finance your trip while you are there.
+This type of working visa can only be applied for once.
+This working visa allows you to work in Canada during your holiday, allowing you to finance your trip while you are there.
 Take note that this visa has very limited availability; apply for this visa on time.

 2. Permanent Resident Visas